garnaat/petard/README.md

 # petard

-> For ’tis the sport to have the engineer Hoist with his own petard...
+> "For ’tis the sport to have the engineer Hoist with his own petard..."
 >     - William Shakespeare, "Hamlet"

-Petard provides a crude Python interface for the Amazon API Gateway service.
+Petard provides a simple Python interface for the Amazon API Gateway service.
-Because the API Gateway uses a style of API that is very different than other Amazon Web Services, it has taken much longer for the official SDK's to provide support for the service.
+The API Gateway uses a style of API that is very different than other Amazon Web Services, so it has taken much longer for the official SDK's to provide support for the service.

-Because I had an urgent need to have a Python library for API Gateway, I have created this small hack that builds upon the mechanisms in botocore to provide a rough interface.
+Because I had an urgent need to have a Python library for API Gateway, I have created this small library that builds upon the mechanisms in botocore to provide a rough interface.
 I'm sure the official SDK's will soon support API Gateway and when they do this library will not be of much use to anyone.
 But in the meantime, if it helps you in any way you are more than welcome to it.

 ## How does this work?